What are Convertible Bonds?

 Convertible Bonds are fixed-income issuances structured with a conversion option to exchange them for a certain number of shares (i.e. equity) in the underlying company.

-Convertible bonds, or “convertibles,” are hybrid financing instruments.
+Convertible bonds, or “convertibles,” are hybrid financing instruments that blend the traditional features of debt and equity.

 Convertible bonds provide the bondholder with the option to convert the bonds into equity if certain conditions are met.